-An alternative explanation of the observation in the right panel of Figure 1 is that in Japanese, 140 male names tend to be longer than female names (Mutsukawa, 2016).
-Post-evolution char-141 acters usually have high physical strength parameters-in the existing Pokémon character set, 142 the correlation between the evolution levels and the sum of strength parameters is significant 143 $(\rho = 0.51, p < .001)$.
-In addition, "being physically strong" may be prototypically associated with 144 masculinity.
-Therefore, since male names are longer in Japanese, evolved Pokémon names could 145 become longer, mediated by the fact that masculinity and Pokémon evolution are both associated 146 with physical strengths.
-This hypothesis makes a prediction that is testable with English speakers: 147 in English, male names tend to be shorter than female names (Cutler et al., 1990; Wright et al., 148 2005), and therefore, if this hypothesis is correct, English speakers should prefer shorter names for 149 post-evolution Pokémon characters.
-Distinguishing between the "longer-is-stronger" principle and 150 the sound symbolic relationships generally deduced from the length differences in male names and 151 female names is thus addressed in Experiment 3 with English speakers.
-152
+An alternative possibility that may lie behind the observation in the right panel of Figure 1 is that in Japanese, male names tend to be longer than female names (Mutsukawa 2016).
+Post-evolution characters usually have high physical strength parameters-in the existing Pokémon character set, the correlation between the evolution levels and the sum of strength parameters is significant $(\rho = 0.51, p < 0.001)$.
+In addition, "being physically strong" may be prototypically associated with masculinity.
+Therefore, since male names are generally longer in Japanese, evolved Pokémon names could become longer, mediated by the fact that masculinity and Pokémon evolution are both associated with physical strength.
+This hypothesis makes a prediction that is testable with English speakers: in English, male names tend to be shorter than female names (Cutler et al. 1990; Wright et al. 2005), and therefore, if this hypothesis is correct, English speakers should prefer shorter names for post-evolution Pokémon characters.
+Distinguishing between the "longer-is-stronger" principle and the sound symbolic relationships generally deduced from the length differences in male names and female names is thus addressed in Experiment 3 with English speakers.

-Another issue that is addressed in the current research is whether the sound symbolic patterns 153 found in Anonymous (2016) are something that naive Japanese speakers-those who are not fa-154 miliar with Pokémon-also have.
-In other words, are the sound symbolic patterns solely in the 155 minds of Pokémon designers?
+Another issue that is addressed in the current research is whether the sound symbolic patterns found in Kawahara et al. (2018b) are something that naive Japanese speakers-those who are not familiar with Pokémon-also have.
+In other words, are the sound symbolic patterns solely in the minds of Pokémon designers?
 Or do they exist more generally in Japanese speakers?
-We address 156 this question by examining the familiarity with Pokémon among the participants in Experiment 2.
-157 This is particularly important, because, for example, the Frequency Code Hypothesis predicts that 158 voiced obstruents should invoke large images, regardless of the speakers' language background, 159 or familiarity with Pokémon.
-Similarly, to the extent that quantitative iconicity-or the "longer 160 is stronger" principle-is at work in natural languages, the effects of name length should also be 161 observed for those speakers who are not familiar with Pokémon.
-By examining the behavior of 162 those speakers who are not familiar with Pokémon, we can address the generality of the sound 163 symbolic effects found in Anonymous (2016).
-164
+We address this question by examining the familiarity with Pokémon among the participants in Experiment 2.
+This is particularly important, because, for example, the Frequency Code Hypothesis predicts that voiced obstruents should invoke large images, regardless of the speakers' language background, or familiarity with Pokémon.
+Similarly, to the extent that quantitative iconicity-or the "longer is stronger" principle-is at work in natural languages, the effects of name length should also be observed for those speakers who are not familiar with Pokémon.
+By examining the behavior of those speakers who are not familiar with Pokémon, we can address the generality of the sound symbolic effects found in Kawahara et al. (2018b).

-Finally, experimentation allows us to address one important question regarding sound sym-165 bolism, which has not been extensively discussed in the previous literature on sound symbol-166 ism: namely, positional effects.
-We know from a large body of psycholinguistic experiments 167 that word-initial elements-be they segments or syllables-impact speech production and process-168 ing more than word-internal elements (Browman, 1978; Brown and MacNeill, 1966; Cole, 1973; 169 Kawahara and Shinohara, 2011; Marslen-Wilson, 1975; Mattys and Samuel, 2000; Nooteboom, 170 1981).
-We also know that this psycholinguistic prominence of initial elements affect the phonology 171 of many languages in non-trivial ways (Beckman, 1998; Becker et al., 2012; Hawkins and Cutler, 172 1988; Kawahara et al., 2002; Smith, 2002).
-A natural question that arises is whether the same 173 positional asymmetry holds in sound symbolism.
-As far as we know, there is only one study that 174 directly addressed this issue.
-Kawahara et al. (2008) showed via experimentation that in Japanese, 175 voiced obstruents invoke stronger images in word-initial position than in word-medial position.
-Experiment 2 in the current study, by varying the position of voiced obstruents, helps us to address the issue of whether word-initial voiced obstruents cause stronger images than word-internal voiced obstruents, ála Kawahara et al. (2008).
+Finally, experimentation allows us to address one important question regarding sound symbolism, which has not been extensively discussed in the previous literature on sound symbolism: namely, positional effects.
+We know from a large body of psycholinguistic experiments that word-initial elements-be they segments or syllables-impact speech production and processing more than word-internal elements (Browman 1978; Brown and MacNeill 1966; Cole 1973;

+Kawahara and Shinohara 2011; Marslen-Wilson 1975; Mattys and Samuel 2000; Nooteboom 1981).
+We also know that this psycholinguistic prominence of initial elements affects the phonology of many languages in non-trivial ways (Becker et al. 2012; Beckman 1998; Hawkins and Cutler 1988; Kawahara et al. 2002; Smith 2002).
+A natural question that arises is whether the same positional asymmetry holds in sound symbolism.
+As far as we know, there is only one study that directly addressed this issue.
+Kawahara et al. (2008) showed via experimentation that in Japanese, voiced obstruents invoke stronger effects in word-initial position than in word-medial position.
+Experiment 2 in the current study, by varying the position of voiced obstruents, helps us to address the issue of whether wordinitial voiced obstruents cause stronger effects than word-internal voiced obstruents, á la Kawahara et al. (2008).

-180 2 Experiment 1
+2 Experiment 1